 A striking feature of snake plants is its pointy, erect leaves which grow from 8” inches to 5’ feet tall.

-Home gardeners often complain about the leaves falling over or bending randomly.
+Home gardeners often complain about the leaves of their snake plant falling over or bending randomly.

 This condition is caused by overwatering, lighting issues, or incorrect repotting practices.

 Like all types of succulent plants, the snake plant traps water in its leaves.

 This makes it flourish in its native dry, rocky environment.

 Sansevieria dislikes wet feet and suffers from root rot if overwatered or the soil is poorly-drained.

 Another reason is placing the snake plant in areas without any light for prolonged time periods.

 Although snake plants are extremely hardy and grow well without being exposed to direct sunlight, extended absence from bright light or exposure to intense direct light cause leaves to fall over.

 If there are no watering or lighting issues with the snake plant, the reason for the droopy leaves might be the rootbound caused by improper repotting.